thomastrapp/datas-and-algos/README.md

 Data structures:
 -----------------
 - **ds/square-matrix.h**
-  A square matrix utilising strassen-matrix-multiply.h
+  A square matrix utilising `strassen-matrix-multiply.h`
 - **ds/stack.h**
   A stack
 - **ds/binary-search-tree.h**
   A binary search tree
+- **ds/fixed-hashtable.h**
+  A simple hashtable with fixed size. `al::murmur` is used as a hash function.

 Project structure:
 -------------------